SiegeSailor/OpenSource.AccountHub/README.md

 | POST   | /account/freeze/:email       | Freeze an account.                                             | Token.
 Nobility `> 1` or ownership. |
 | POST   | /account/defrost/:email      | Defrost an account.                                            | Token.
 Nobility `> 1`.              |
 | GET    | /history/:email?limit=&page= | List all history for the desired email with pagination.        | Token.                              |

+### Test Flow

+The following step may be used for integration test:

+1. Register 2 accounts.
+1 is in `PRIVILEGED_EMAILS`
+2. Login with the system-privileged account
+3. Update the system-privileged account with nobility `2`
+4. See profiles
+5. Login with the unprivileged account
+6. Freeze the account
+7. Use the privileged account to defrost
+8. Cancel the unprivileged account
+9. See all history

 ## Future Plan